posterity/srp/README.md

 a secret value (`verifier`) which should never be shared with anyone.

-The `salt` value it contains however should be made available publicly to *anyone who asks* via a public URL.
+The `salt` value it contains however should be made available publicly to _anyone who asks_ via a public URL.

 ### Login

-When it's time to authenticate a user, SRP dictates a simple process:
+When it's time to authenticate a user, client and server follow a three-step
+process:

-1. `client` and `server` exchanges ephemeral public keys `A` and `B`, respectively;
+1. `client` and `server` exchange ephemeral public keys `A` and `B`, respectively;
 2. `client` computes a proof and sends it to the server;
 3. `server` checks the client's proof and sends the client a proof of their own.